thanhcong0111/web_security/SQL Injection.md

 When inserted into `administrator' or 1=1--` then when querying `WHERE username = administrator' or 1=1-- will return a result of `TRUE`, so you can log in with a username of administrator.

+## 3. SQL injection attack, querying the database type and version on Oracle

+Use the query `'UNION SELECT 'abc' FROM DUAL`, which in turn increments the columns `SELECT` is needed to determine the number of columns that return the data of the preceding query.
+Because
+`UNION` only returns when both queries have the same number of columns and the dual table is an existing table in Oracle.

+Continue querying the version by inserting `'UNION SELECT BANNER,' 'xyz' FROM V$VERSION.`

+Since `UNION` is a combination, the data of both `SELECT` sentences will be displayed.